carlosbarker/18-19.PLTWEDD.Proto-DogFeeder/README.md

 # 18-19.PLTWEDD.Proto-DogFeeder
-Program used on Raspberry Pi for my PLTW-EDD class year-long project/prototype.
+Program used on Raspberry Pi inside protype of automatic dog feeder project as part of my high school PLTW-EDD senior capstone project.